-Kristina G. Fisher is Think New Mexico’s Associate Director, intern supervisor, and webmaster.
-A lifelong New Mexican, she graduated first in her class from the University of New Mexico School of Law, where she was Editor-in-Chief of the Natural Resources Journal.
-Kristina is a recipient of the national Harry S. Truman Fellowship for Leadership and Public Service and the Morris K. and Stewart L. Udall Award for Excellence in Environmental Studies.
-She is active in land, water, and environmental justice issues across New Mexico. |
+Kristina G. Fisher is Think New Mexico’s Associate Director, Leadership Internship supervisor, and webmaster.
+A lifelong New Mexican, Kristina graduated first in her class from the University of New Mexico School of Law, where she was Editor-in-Chief of the Natural Resources Journal.
+She is a recipient of the national Harry S Truman Fellowship for Leadership and Public Service and the Morris K. and Stewart L. Udall Award for Excellence in Environmental Studies.
+In her free time, she helps lead the all-volunteer Albuquerque Wildlife Federation, where she organizes ecological restoration projects on lands across New Mexico and writes the group’s monthly newsletter, the Pine Cone.
+Kristina is active in land, water, and environmental justice issues across New Mexico. |

 Susan L. Martin is Think New Mexico’s Business Manager.
 A graduate of the College of Santa Fe, Susan has extensive business management experience in both the nonprofit and for-profit sector, from a 14-year stint at the Santa Fe Opera to her most recent position at the start-up Deep Web Technologies.
 In her free time, Susan volunteers with the International Folk Art Market and serves as the Majordomo of the Amy Hetegar Community Garden in Casa Solana. |

 Fred Nathan, Jr. founded Think New Mexico and is its Executive Director.
 Fred served as Special Counsel to New Mexico Attorney General Tom Udall from 1991-1998.
 In that capacity, he was the architect of several successful legislative initiatives and was in charge of New Mexico’s lawsuit against the tobacco industry, which resulted in a $1.25 billion settlement for the state.
-Fred serves on the boards of the New Mexico Foundation for Open Government, Santa Fe Preparatory School, and the Thornburg Foundation, and is a former trustee of his alma mater, Williams College. |
+Fred serves on the boards of Santa Fe Preparatory School and the Thornburg Foundation, and is a former trustee of his alma mater, Williams College. |

 Mandi J. Torrez is Think New Mexico’s Education Reform Director.
 Mandi was the 2020 New Mexico Teacher of the Year.
 She has a decade of experience teaching third and fourth grade in the Bernalillo Public Schools, and she was recognized as that district’s 2019 Teacher of the Year.
 Mandi holds a BS in Journalism and an MS in Integrated Elementary and Special Education, and before becoming a teacher, she worked at the Farmington Daily Times as the News Editor and as Copy Editor.
 Prior to joining Think New Mexico, Mandi served as Teacher Liaison at the Public Education Department from 2020-2022. |